How to remove yourself from data brokers

 Open an incognito/private browser window (to avoid personalized results) and run these searches:

 Scan the first five pages of results for each search.
-Broker listings tend to show up as results from sites like spokeo.com, whitepages.com, beenverified.com, and similar domains.
-Any result that shows your personal details on a site you didn’t create is a data broker listing.
+Broker listings appear as results from people-search and background-check domains — any result that shows your personal details on a site you did not create is a data listing.

 Check the major brokers directly

-Google won’t catch everything.
-Many brokers block search engine indexing for certain pages, or their listings simply don’t rank.
-Go to each of these sites and search for yourself by name and city:
+Google will not catch everything.
+Many brokers block search engine indexing for certain pages, or their listings simply do not rank.
+Go directly to the major people-search and background-check sites and search for yourself by name and city.
+Look for sites that cover these profile types:

 Keep a spreadsheet